SystemFw/blog/content/staging/paxos-failures.md

 This is a good spot to talk about fencing, it wasn't required until lock stealing as writes were totally driven by the de-facto leader

+TODO: should I also describe this process in terms of leader election?

 ### Write completion
 this section can make the point about majorities having one acceptor